martelskiy/solidity-template/README.md

 ## How to use it

-Certainly, here's your README text with improved grammar and clarity:

 - Create a new GitHub project using this template.
 - Navigate to the `src` folder and run `npm install`.